-Zelda and Scott F. Fitzgerald were the brand new couple of the Jazz Age in America.
+Zelda Fitzgerald and her husband F. Scott were the brand new couple of the Jazz Age in America.
 They were restless, bright, fun, rich, intelligent, and itinerant.

 All together, they were the “roaring couple ” the symbol of modern America in the 1920s.